VitorFSLacerda/library/README.md

 	- Implementação dos métodos de forma clara e funcional.
 	- Tratamento adequado de situações como livros já emprestados e tentativas de empréstimo além do limite por usuário.
 	- Documentação clara e concisa, explicando sua lógica e tomada de decisão.

+## Library Management System

+	This is a mini-project developed as a technical test.
+It simulates a basic **library system**, allowing you to manage authors, books, users, and loan operations (borrow/return).

+---

+## Features

+	- Register authors and books
+	- Register users
+	- Borrow and return books
+	- Prevent borrowing if:
+		- The user already has a book
+		- All copies of the book are already borrowed
+	- Includes exception handling and unit tests with JUnit
+	- Auto-generated documentation using Javadoc

+---

+## Requirements

+	- Java 21+
+	- Gradle (or use the wrapper: `./gradlew`)
+	- Git (optional, for cloning the repository)

+---

+## Running the project

+	1. Clone the repository

+		cd library/app

+	2. Compile and run the application

+		./gradlew run

+	Or open and run Main.java in your IDE

+---

+## Running Tests

+	Unit tests are written using JUnit 5.
+To run the tests:

+		./gradlew test

+	The test report will be generated at:

+		app/build/reports/tests/test/index.html

+---

+## Project Structure

+	app/
+	├── src/
+	│   ├── main/
+	│   │   ├── java/
+	│   │   │   ├── models/         # Core classes: Book, Author, User, Library, etc.
+	│   │   │   ├── exceptions/     # Custom exceptions
+	│   │   │   └── utils/          # Centralized messages
+	│   └── test/
+	│       └── java/models/        # JUnit tests
+	├── build.gradle.kts           # Gradle configuration
+	└── README.md

+##  Generating Documentation (Javadoc)

+	To generate and open the documentation:

+		./gradlew javadoc

+	Then open the following file in your browser:

+		app/build/docs/javadoc/index.html